Cooking with Mamma C

 Instructions

-• Heat your oven to 350 degrees F. Place your chopped hazelnuts on a rimmed baking sheet and bake them for 10 minutes, stirring at the halfway point.
+• Heat your oven to 350 degrees F. Place the hazelnuts on a rimmed baking sheet and bake them for 10 minutes, stirring at the halfway point.
 Let the nuts cool on a wire rack.
+To remove the skins, enclose the nuts in a lint-free towel and use your hands to scrunch the towel until the skins fall off.
+Peel off any remaining skins.
+(See notes.)

-• If your butter is not softened, heat it in the microwave on defrost for four seconds at a time.
-In a large mixing bowl, add your softened butter, eggs, sugar, liqueur, and vanilla and beat on medium until blended.
+• If the butter is not softened, heat it in the microwave on defrost for four seconds at a time.
+In a large mixing bowl, add the softened butter, eggs, sugar, liqueur, and vanilla and beat on medium until blended.

-• In a medium bowl, whisk your flour, baking powder and salt.
-Add the flour mixture to your egg mixture and stir it in.
+• In a medium bowl, whisk the flour, baking powder and salt.
+Add the flour mixture to the egg mixture and stir it in.
 Stir in the toasted hazelnuts.
 Blend it as best as you can with a spoon.

 • Bake the dough logs on a greased baking sheet or one lined with parchment paper for 20-25 minutes.
 You don't want to brown the dough.